 Virtually every expat I have spoken to in Port Moresby seems to have a “near miss” story… Some have stories that are really scary!

 Whereas similar crimes against the locals appear to be much more common.
-Very little ever seems to be done about them.
+And very little ever seems to be done about them.

 Apparently very few crimes against expats are planned.
 Rather they tend to be random and opportunistic occurrences.
 Whereby a Raskol seizes the chance that has suddenly presented itself.